 You’re probably already using paperless tools to some degree or another in your daily life.
-But if you’re just getting started with your business, here are a few quick tips to get you rolling:
+But if you’re just getting started with your accounting, here are a few quick tips to get you rolling:

 - Enroll in paperless statements for your bank and credit card accounts.